sethusabarish/dagster-dbt-duckdb-sandbox/README.md

 1 - Download raw datasets manually or add scripts to this repo 2 - Run `initialize.sh` to setup the sandbox
-3 - Develop projects within `src` folder via DBT and Dagster 4 - Materialize dagster assets via Dagster UI
+3 - Place the dataset within the `/data/raw` folder or add an asset to auto-ingest into the `/data/raw` folder 4 - Develop projects within `src` folder via DBT and Dagster 5 - DBT packages include `dbt-expectations` to rich test cases 6 - Materialize dagster assets via Dagster UI

 Inspired by this [dbt-dagster tutorial](https://docs.dagster.io/integrations/dbt/using-dbt-with-dagster)